 IBEX personnel have worked with agency staff to assist in complying with legal requirements necessary to establish and management the administrative and financial capacity of various in- country operations.
 Our team has developed portfolio management processes and established methods of proper accounting practice, such as electronic record keeping and auditing, and to assist with development of centers to support research and country aid distribution.
 IBEX has in place standardized practices to report on various elements of program financial and operational statuses, such the government can reliable account for the expenditures of funds.
 We are well able to provide legal services, as necessary, for the interpretation of local laws or regulations related to employment and other legal matters.

 For example, IBEX established bank accounts for receipt of U.S. deposits so that we could oversee receipt and disbursement of funds distributed to grantees, using our own DCAA- compliant accounting system we are able to institute accounting methods consistent with generally accepted accounting principles (GAAP).
 At the end of every engagement, IBEX provides audible records to ensure funds are accounted for and disbursed according to grant, contract, and subcontract approved budgets.
 We have set up bank accounts with local banks in foreign countries for operational purposes, as well as utilized established banks in the United States.
-IBEX provides support to portfolio management of projects at the U.S. Citizenship and Immigration Services (USCIS).
-We assist senior decision makers with establishing short and long term objectives for tasks, projects, and programs.
-This includes program objectives (time, cost & schedule) and Capital Investment Planning.
-IBEX experts make recommendations on planning next generation infrastructure, strategic planning, and asset with oversight of small, medium and large programs.
-With our expertise in Organizational Management, IBEX supports SCIS with Business System Modernization and Blueprint & Business Reform Initiatives.
-We recently developed and conducted training on the performance of Action Planning and GAP analysis.

 Once we have determined whether an agency’s partners are sub-recipients or vendors, we establish a plan for providing oversight over the sub-recipients.
 This plan includes how we will oversee that: the costs are in line with the budget, and all financial documents are on file; we conduct regular status checks (monthly, quarterly, etc.) to ensure activity targets are being met; and, we communicate the monitoring plan with sub-recipients and provide technical assistance to ensure they have all information needed to be successful.